It’s the 21st century. Why are there still so many amputations?

 Their track record speaks for itself.

-The American Endovascular affiliated team of physicians has been able to restore blood flow and salvage treated limbs in 80% of patients that were told they needed a major amputation.
+The American Endovascular affiliated team of physicians have been able to restore blood flow and salvage treated limbs in 80% of patients that were told they needed a major amputation.

 I have worked with both Dr. Herman and Dr. Rundback.
 They saved the limb of one of my patients that the Endovascular surgeon told me was unsalvageable.
 I have not found too many doctors willing to restore flow to the foot and the plantar arch and who have been successful.
 If we want to pride ourselves in being the best we need to associate with the best.